What Investors Look For in a Pitch Deck (2026 Guide)

 The worst thing that could happen is for you to miss out on the benchmark and underperform.
 But, for your pitch deck, you shouldn't go in-depth with a spreadsheet that will be difficult to read and understand in a presentation format.

 Limit yourself to charts and show sales, total customers, total expenses and profits.
+You can sanity-check your numbers with our startup valuation calculator before they go on the slide.

 Competition